TRACK CHAIRS

 - The role of organizational and/or institutional factors in the implementation of AI

-- The tensions between the legitimacy of algorithmic decisions used in frontline service delivery and the discretion of street-level bureaucrats when employing, assessing or overriding automated decisions
+- The effects of algorithmic decisions used in frontline service delivery on street-level bureaucrat discretion and oversight

 - Governance of AI